Is your mindset holding your nutrition goals back?

-Two weeks and two days have already passed since those New Year’s Eve fireworks lit up the sky.
-Sixteen days since the majority of people confessed their New Year’s Eve resolutions to their closest friends.
-Three hundred and eighty-four hours have managed to go past and now suddenly the momentum is starting to wear off.
+We're down to the final months of the year and it's been months since the majority of people confessed their New Year’s Eve resolutions to their closest friends.
+How is the momentum going with your fitness goals?
 If you are one of those people who made a new year’s resolution to start eating healthy but you have now found that your running out of motivation, then this blog is for you.

 On the other hand, someone with a “fixed mindset” see their qualities as fixed traits that cannot change.
 They think that their basic nature determines whether they are excellent or poor at anything.
 Someone with a fixed mindset believes that any kind of adversity is devasting and will often “throw the towel in” at the first sign of it.
 They are usually focussed on the outcome, rather than the process, and as a result will usually have unrealistic goals when it comes to nutrition.
 If you feel that you may have a “fixed mindset” then don’t despair, just like everything it takes practice to change.

 Once you have a growth mindset, the ability to have a healthy mindset for nutrition will easily follow.
 You will make daily food choices that align with your goal of changing the process not the outcome.
 Instead of looking for quick fixes, you will endeavour to learn about the importance of each macro and micro nutrient.
 You will be honest with yourself with any obstacles and failures on the journey and will adapt and learn from them.
 You will seek solutions to your barriers.

 Sorry, if you were looking for a list of ten things you should stop eating in order to be healthy in 2022 or even a compilation of exotic different “superfoods” to have every morning.
 But I assure you, practicing and developing a growth mindset is worth way more than any overpriced goji berry smoothie!